ismasan/sluggable-finder/README.markdown

 ## FEATURES/PROBLEMS:

+Slugs are created when a model is created.
+Subsequent changes to the source field will not modify the slug unless you specifically change the value of the slug field.
+This is because permalinks should never change.

 Complete specs.
 To test, make sure you create an empty SQLite database file in spec/db/test.db

 Then run the following to load the test schema: